gavinlyonsrepo/NOKIA5110_TEXT/README.md

 * Functions: Detailed information on the functions can be found in comments in the library .h header file and a concise list of them in keywords.txt and they are 5 example files.
 * Memory usage data results can be found in the extras folder.
 MemoryTestResults.md.

-* Tested on following MCUs.
+* Tested on following MCUs (The file testedMCU_pinouts.txt shows pins used in testing)

 1. Arduino  UNO & NANO v3
 2. ESP8266
 3. ESP32
-4. STM32 "blue pill"
+4. STM32 STM32F103C8T6  "blue pill"
+5. ATtiny85

 Output
 ---------------------------------